Download This Sample

 This sample is exclusively for KidsKonnect members!

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

 Lady Diana Frances Spencer, also known as Princess Diana was the first wife of Prince Charles, Prince of Wales and mother to Prince William and Harry.
 She became an icon not only in Britain, but on the world stage for her humanitarian efforts across the globe.

-See the fact file below for more information on the Princess Diana or alternatively, you can download our 20-page Princess Diana worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Princess Diana or alternatively, you can download our 20-page Princess Diana worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information